ChrisMaherLab/SV-Hotspot/README.md

 ## SV-HotSpot Manual
 ### Input
-The tool requires as an inpute the following:
+The tool requires as an input the following:

 1. Genome assembly name (e.g. hg38, hg19, mm9, mm10, etc.) which is used to extract chromosomes sizes file (a tab-delimited file with two columns, <b>chrom</b> and <b>size</b>).
 Genome name should be one of the UCSC genome releases (https://genome.ucsc.edu/FAQ/FAQreleases.html#release1).
 Tool built-in genomes are: <b>hg18, hg19, hg38, mm9, mm10, dm3, dm6, rn5, rn6</b>.
 In case your genome is not listed above, please do the following:

       * Create a directoy with your genome name under ```annotations``` folder.
 This name will be used when run the tool.
-      * Extract the chromosomes sizes file If your genome is available as one of the UCSC genome releases by running this             command:
+      * Extract the chromosomes sizes file if your genome is available as one of the UCSC genome releases by running this             command:

         ```mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -e "SELECT chrom, size FROM <genomeName>.chromInfo" > chromsize.tsv```

       * Save the file with the name ```chromsize.tsv``` and place in the genome name folder you created in step 1.
-      * In case your genome is not available in the UCSC genome releases, you need to prepare a a tab-delimited file with
-        two columns, <b>chrom</b> and <b>size</b> and do step 3.
+      * In case your genome is not available in the UCSC genome releases, you need to prepare a a tab-delimited file with two columns, <b>chrom</b> and <b>size</b> and do step 3.

 2. Structural variants file in [BEDPE format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) (Example of how to prepare this file is available in <b>test_data</b> folder).

 <u>Optional files:</u>
 1. Expression data in a matrix format where the first column represents the feature (e.g. gene) and columns represents samples.
 See the example provided at <b>test_data</b> folder.
-Please note that features in this file has to be unique.
+Please note that features in this file have to be unique.

 2. Copy number segments in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 See the example at <b>test_data</b> on how to prepare this file.

 3. An annotation file in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 If the user didn't provide this file, a built-in annotation file based on the genome name will be used.
 Please note that the feature in the expression file has to match the one in this file.

 4. Region of interest file(s) (e.g. enhancers, transcription binding sites, etc) in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
-An example of this file is given in <b>test_data</b> folrder.
+An example of this file is given in <b>test_data</b> folder.
 Multiple files can be provided but have to be separated by comma (make sure no space between the file names).

 5. ChIP-Seq coverage in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 See the example at <b>test_data</b> on how to prepare this file.